 memory-reserve - service to manage memory reservation pools

-memory-reserve is an SMF service to configure and manage Memory Reservation Pools (MRPs) for Kernel Zones.
+memory-reserve is an SMF service to configure and manage Memory Reservation Pools (MRPs).
 A memory-reserve service instance can be configured with the desired properties of the MRP.
 The creation, destruction, and modification of the MRP can then be managed by enabling, disabling, and refreshing the service.